-Verizon 5G Home Internet is the more affordable option, but Optimum offers a wider range of download speeds.
+Verizon 5G Home Internet is the more affordable option with some of the fastest 5G speeds, but Optimum offers a huge range of cable speeds.

 Optimum Internet vs. Verizon 5G Home Internet: Which One Is Worth Your Money?